openlegend/core-rules/core/src/00-introduction/01-introduction.md

 *“They come for the Stone,” grunts a dwarf, pulling his axe from the skull of another pig-headed orc.
 “Just give it to them, and maybe we'll get out of this alive.”*

-*It is an elven maiden, tall and clad in battleworn mail, who replies: “I'll have no bard sing tales of Luthiel the Cowardly, who surrendered to orc scum while still she drew breath.”*
+*It is an elven maiden, tall and clad in battle worn mail, who replies: “I'll have no bard sing tales of Luthiel the Cowardly, who surrendered to orc scum while still she drew breath.”*

 *As elf and dwarf bicker, a grey haired man, cloaked in emerald, stands tall atop a boulder at the center of the ruins.
 His eyes stare distantly, like sharp daggers, at the golden sun landing upon the horizon.
 With a smirk, he raises his gnarled oaken staff to the sky, where the gathering storm clouds crackle with the fury of nature's electric potential.
 “Gentleman, lady…” speaks the druid with soft confidence, “I think the winds have turned in our favor.”*